-Other circumstances.
+Spouse and dependents.
 If you are the spouse or dependent of a servicemember of the Armed Forces who deserts, is imprisoned, or dies, a permanent change of station for you includes a move to:

 - The servicemember's place of enlistment or induction, - Your, or the servicemember's, home of record, or - A nearer point in the United States.